lr42/stama/roadmap.md

 - [ ] Add a 'lenient' flag that lets a user upgrade a state?
 	- Would it be better to just pass a State to a SuperState, to get a new SuperState back, and then assign that as a new parent?
+- [ ] Allow creating a state machine and all states and events from a JSON tree or something similar.

  Bugs